Avnerus/ma_thesis/thesis.md

 The casting process follows a standard three primary step procedure:

 1. Casting a Dragon Skin 30 muscle actuator tube around a metal cylinder.
 The spiral markings on the mold produce guiding notches for wrapping the fiber on the next step.
-2. Wrapping the cured muscle with expansion restricting kevlar fiber and casting an Ecoflex 00-30 soft skin around the muscle.
+2. Wrapping the cured muscle with expansion restricting kevlar fiber in a double helical form and casting an Ecoflex 00-30 soft skin around the muscle.
 3. Removing the metal cylinder, capping the actuator and inserting an air tube reinforced with silicone glue.

 A customized mold set was designed and 3d printed for the procedure and a metal cylinder was prepared using a lathe machine.
 One mold creates a 1mm thick layer of Dragon Skin 30 around the metal cylinder (see [@fig:neck-mold-1]), while the second mold creates a 1mm thick layer of Ecoflex 00-30 around the Dragon Skin 30 tube (see [@fig:neck-mold-2]).
 The molds were designed with several mechanisms that aid in the release process.
 First, notches on both ends allow the insertion of a screwdriver to separate the parts.
 Second, holes for screws at the top enable the use of screws to pull out the top part.